Senior Scam Watch

 What to do

-Pause and verify the story by calling your family member or another relative.
-Never send money or gift cards to someone you can't confirm is your loved one.
+Verify the caller's identity by asking questions only your family would know.
+Call your family member directly using their usual number.
+Never send money or gift cards to someone you can't confirm is your relative.

 Fake Virus and Security Warning Pop-Ups

-Pop-up messages claim your computer is infected and urge you to call a number or click a link.
-These are fake warnings designed to scare you into paying for unnecessary services.
+Pop-ups may appear on your computer claiming you have a virus and urging you to call a number or click a link.
+These are fake and aim to steal your money or information.

 Who is targeted